yamatatsu/yjs-lab/packages/y-dynamodb-for-sdkv3/README.md

 ## Improvements

-- use atomic counter for conflict-free and improving performance
+- generate unique id without querying to database for conflict-free and improving performance
 - use string sort key for readable DynamoDB Table items
 - improve the `flushDocument()` procedure for conflict-free